elastic/tedi/tedi/README.md

 #### Fact
 A datum that is needed to correctly build an image.
-Mostly used for string expansions in Jinja2 templates, such as the `Dockerfile` templates.
+Mostly used for string expansions in Jinja2 templates, such as `Dockerfile` templates.
 The current `elastic_version` is a good example of a fact.
 Facts are generally defined in `tedi/tedi.yml` either on at the project level: